ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 `Q disjoint R`          | True if the two geometries of `Q` and `R` don't intersect. `disjoint` returns the exact opposite result of `intersects`.
 `Q intersects R`        | True if the two geometries of `Q` and `R` intersect. `intersects` returns the exact opposite result of `disjoint`.
 `Q overlaps R`          | Case 1 - True if the interior of both geometries intersects the interior and exterior of the other.
 Apply to the geometry pairs of `polygon/polygon`, `multipoint/multipoint`, and `multipolygon/multipolygon`.
-                        | Case 2 - True if the intersection of the geometries is a linestring.
-Apply to the geometry pairs of linestring and linestring, and multilinestring and multilinestring.
+                        | Case 2 - True if the intersection of the geometries is a `linestring`.
+Apply to the geometry pairs of `linestring` and `linestring`, and `multilinestring` and `multilinestring`.
 `Q touches R`           | True if, and only if, the common points of two geometries are found only at the boundaries of two geometries.
-At least one geometry must be a linestring, polygon, multilinestring, or multipolygon.
+At least one geometry must be a `linestring`, polygon, `multilinestring`, or `multipolygon`.
 `Q within R`            | True if `Q` lies entirely within `R`. `within` returns the exact opposite result of `contains`.
 {: caption="Table 3.
 Geometric relations" caption-side="top"}